 I use photography as a tool to educate and inspire the public about science and conservation issues.
 I work closely with researchers in the field, documenting them as they study the environment--whether it's from the deck of a ship or a penguin colony.

 My education and training as an oceanographer has given me a special insight into photographing science.
 Since 2002, I have documented 37 scientific expeditions, including 21 to the polar regions.
 I spend roughly 100 days every year in the field.

 My photographs have been featured in museum exhibits--including the Field Museum and the Smithsonian, books--such as my own Science on Ice, calendars, and magazines worldwide.
 I have been recognized with awards from the BBC, Nature's Best, and International Conservation Photography competitions.
 To see other places my work has appeared, visit my credits page.

 I am a Senior Fellow of the International League of Conservation Photographers.
 I am also a member of the North American Nature Photography Association and the American Geophysical Union.

 I depend on Nikon cameras to get the shots, ThinkTank bags to carry my gear, and Patagonia and Outdoor Research outerwear to keep me warm.
 If you log in to my ThinkTank Affiliate page (code AP-195), you will qualify for a free accessory when you spend $50 or more.

 When I'm not battling subfreezing temperatures in Antarctica or riding the waves on a research ship, I am happiest exploring the Pacific Northwest's wild places with my family.
-To learn more about my work, contact me.
+To learn more about me or my work, visit my FAQ page or contact me.